 I chose three themes to underscore this idea of the integration of art and life: Living Stories, Family Connections, and Market Innovations.
 Three masks introduce the exhibition, conveying ancestral narratives and cultural values.
 Raven’s Many Gifts includes historic and contemporary art: jewelry, textiles, masks, prints and a video installation by rising star Nicholas Galanin that is a mash-up of the past and present.

 In this two-part video, Galanin opens a dialogue between past and present.
 In Part I, the non-Native hip-hop dancer David “Elsewhere” Bernal free-forms to traditional Tlingit chanting and drums.
-In Part II, the Tlingit dancer Dan Littlefield, wearing full regalia and carrying a raven rattle, moves in traditional ways to the electronic beats composed by Galanin.
+In Part II, the Tlingit dancer Dan Littlefield, wearing full regalia and carrying a raven rattle, moves in customary ways to electronic beats.